craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Artifacts....md

 > A *Corebent Duram* holds one charge, and can be used to recharge one charge of a manufactured spell-gem, any artifact with a Charge value, or ten charges of a Durandurm Blaster Magazine.

 ###### Petrified Mercury
-> 'A tear-drop shape of silver-grey, you see a shining reflection of yourself within.'
+> 'A teardrop shape of silver-grey, you see a shining reflection of yourself within.'
 > *Petrified Mercury* are a **common** artifact, and incurs 1d4 (2) Radiation.
 > A *Petrified Mercury* is a passive artifact with one charge and a triggered effect.
 When you next make a Saving Throw, the charge is used, and you add 2 to that save.